Peter V’landys Apologises For Poor Comms

 V’landys said this week he welcomed the letter and that he remained fully committed to building and maintaining a solid relationship between the NRL’s head office and players, while proclaiming hindsight to be a “valuable tool”.

+NZ betting enthusiasts are closely following these developments, especially as they place their NRL bets.
 He furthermore confirmed having attended meetings with both Clint Newton and Daly Cherry-Evans, saying he greatly looked forward to working in close association with them.

 V’landys added during his statement that the situation is ironic because of the immense respect players enjoy from the NRL.
 The crack-down on head-high contact was implemented for the very reason of wanting to protect players from harm and injury, he explained.